Visiting Foreign Scholars and Research Fellows

 As a Visiting Foreign Scholar or Visiting Foreign Research Fellow, we want to ensure that your experience of Fordham Law School and New York City are comfortable and convenient.
 Below, please find a Welcome Guide which contains information both about the Law School and New York at large, as well as a packet of information from the Library to aid you in your research.
 We will work with the library to regularly schedule information seminars on utilizing the research materials available at the Law School.

-• The primary purpose of the Visiting Foreign Scholar and Visiting Research Fellow Program is to provide an academic community for our visitors to pursue their independent research.
-Visitors occasionally request permission to audit classes at the Law School.
+The primary purpose of the Visiting Foreign Scholar and Visiting Research Fellow Program is to provide an academic community for our visitors to pursue their independent research.
+Visitors occasionally request permission to audit a class at the Law School.
 This is permitted to the extent consistent with the visitor’s research goals, space permitting, and with the permission of the professor.